Silent Scream (1979 film): Home media

+The film was released on VHS by Media Home Entertainment in 1982 and later by Video Treasures in 1988.

+The film was released by Scorpion Releasing on DVD in 2009 and on Blu-ray in 2017.
+On July 22, 2025, Kino Lorber issued a 4K UHD Blu-ray release of the film.

+Reception

 Box office

-The Silent Scream was released theatrically by American Cinema Releasing; it had a limited regional release, opening in Tulare, California on November 15, 1979 and Honolulu, Hawaii on November 19, 1979.

-Because the film performed well during its initial release, American Cinema Releasing expanded it to 131 theaters throughout California in January 1980.
-The film had its Los Angeles opening on January 18, 1980.
 During the first week of its January 1980 release, the film grossed $1.67 million.
 According to the chart book by Leonidas Fragias, it was a number one film in cinemas for the weekend of 6 February 1980.

 Critical response

 Tom Buckley of The New York Times panned the film, writing: "The only frightening thing about Silent Scream is that there are people who will pay $5 to see it...
 Everything about the production is repulsively amateurish, and it is saddening to see performers like Yvonne De Carlo and Cameron Mitchell reduced to appearing in it."
 The Philadelphia Inquirer's Desmond Ryan praised the camerawork as "adept" but ultimately deemed the film "crude and ineffective for the apparent reason that Harris is so absorbed in technique—in how a grasping hand or wielded knife is to be filmed—that he has ignored just about every other aspect of making a film."
 Hal Lipper of the Dayton Daily News deemed the film a "carbon copy of Halloween," though he praised Balding as a "competent actress" and added that the film's finale "looks as though it came from a Charles Manson therapy session."
 Robert Masulo, a critic for The Sacramento Bee, praised the film's cinematography, but felt the performances were "without inspiration," and the screenplay "overflowing with clichés."
+Joe Baltake of the Philadelphia Daily News similarly felt the film was derivative, but praised the performances and cinematography, which he described as "admirable, considering the shoestring status of the production, lending grace to the gory proceedings."
+Clyde Gilmour of the Toronto Star called the film a "cliché-strewn horror melodrama" with a "ludicrous script."

 Linda Gross of the Los Angeles Times was more favorable in her assessment, writing that "despite indulgences in improbable plotting and predictable gore, The Silent Scream is a scary, stylish Grand Guignol horror movie," adding that director Harris "rarely miscalculates his shocks, and his quiet moments are even better."
 The Boston Globe's Michael Blowen also gave the film a favorable review, summarizing: "In spite of its obvious flaws, Silent Scream is the best low-budget horror film since Halloween.
 If that sounds like damning with faint praise, so be it."
+Ted Mahar of The Oregonian also praised the film as "well-made," noting its strong performances and "rich visual look, with subdued colors and intelligent use of darkness and shadow," as well as noting its homages to Psycho (1960).